KOL Diaries Vol. 3 | @Taotao: Steping Out of Your Comfort Zone

 Gave my stomach a treat.
-This Michelin-starred restaurant was really a “must-try,” once-in-a-lifetime place, and I finally made a reservation.
+This Michelin-starred restaurant was really a “must-try”, a once-in-a-lifetime place, and I finally made a reservation.
 I really wouldn’t have imagined there was such a quiet place in noisy Omotesando.
 The food was also great, both attractive and delicious.

 Switched into show mode.
-Tokyo has had so many beautiful shows recently, so best make good use of the time to arrange!
+Tokyo has had so many beautiful shows recently, so it’s best to make good use of time!
 Then back to work and a meeting with a brand.

 I found a small courtyard cafe and sat down until everyone had finished work.
 This place serves awesome Japanese desserts, and the courtyard is very comfortable.
 Sitting here watching the sunset and eating dessert was really relaxing.

 Good morning!
 Time was very tight today and I had to work all day.